Community College-Research University Partnerships

 Foothill-De Anza Community College District and the University of San Francisco are developing a transfer program to help underserved students earn four-year degrees in the humanities.

 The Andrew W. Mellon Foundation’s 2014 Strategic Plan calls for its program in Higher Education and Scholarship in the Humanities to foster collaborations that can respond effectively to challenges across the system of higher education.
 The growing role of community colleges in that ecosystem, which has been promoted by a range of federal and state entities, is of great interest to the Foundation.
-Almost half of the nation’s 17 million undergraduates are enrolled in community colleges; these students make up the most diverse college populations; most of them want to obtain four-year degrees; and—contrary to widespread perception—many seek a liberal or humanities education.
+More than one-third of the nation's 17.5 million undergraduates are enrolled in community colleges; these students make up the most diverse college populations; most of them want to obtain four-year degrees; and—contrary to widespread perception—many seek a liberal or humanities education.

 Community colleges face challenges to serve these students as they strain under state legislature demands that produce mismatches between growing enrollments and shrinking resources.
 Faculty, a growing percentage of whom have PhDs and are driven by a strong sense of mission, have such high teaching loads that they can rarely support their most motivated and talented students as fully as they would like.
 The Foundation has been studying how it could help (1) strengthen pathways for aspiring humanities students into strong four-year colleges, (2) foster collaborations between humanities faculty in two- and four-year institutions, and (3) give university faculty and doctoral students access to the knowledge about diverse and inclusive classroom practices that is prevalent in community colleges.